joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/20/climate/climate-change-buying-a-home.html

 **Trump Administration Sends a New Group of Migrants to Guantánamo Bay**\
-`Officials have said most of the people sent to the U.S. base are members of Venezuelan gang but have not offered evidence to support that claim.`\
+`Officials have said most of the people sent to the U.S. base are members of a Venezuelan gang but have not offered evidence to support that claim.`\
 https://nytimes.com/2025/03/20/us/politics/more-migrants-guantanamo-bay.html

 **WR Michael Gallup comes out of retirement, joins Commanders**\